dotnetdeveloperaz/ExchangeRateConsole/README.md

 <h3 align="center">Exchange Rate Console</h3>

 <p>Console to retrieve currency exchange rates.
-Currently only support base USD and TRY/EUR rates are the defaults.
-Has built-in support to pass in any base currency and rate currency symbols.
+Currently only support base USD to convert from with a free account.
+Has built-in support to pass in any base currency (if you sign up for a plan that supports it) and rate currency symbols.
+If no symbols are specified, it will return all currency rates against the USD (or the specified base current).
     <br>
 </p>